The Child Dreamer:

 At one point, I was so memorized by their forms, that I reached to touch one of them.
 Startled by my audacity, two of them reached through the fire to the fingers of my reaching hand.
 Quickly, I jerked the hand back.
 The other held firm continually focused on keeping the ᚠᛁᚨᛗᛖᛋ alive.

 By the middle of the ᛝᛁᚷᚺᛏ, there were five of them on my hand.
-Each fighting with the other to stay engulfed within the ᚠᛁᚨᛗᛖᛋ longer than the others.
+Each fighting with the other to stay engulfed within the ᚠᛁᚨᛗᛖᛋ longer.
 To appease them, I continued to focus and allow the ᚠᛁᚱᛖ to grow.
 Unfortunately, there was a limit to my ability and this was the first time I had reached it.
 The ᚠᛁᚨᛗᛖᛋ were now a foot over my head, but still not enough for them.

 Suddenly, they stopped.
 As if summoned, they lifted their heads to screech to an unknown entity.
 When they took off, further into the forest, I followed.
 They flew through the trees with such speed, I was afraid I wouldn’t be able to keep up.
 For the first few feet, I ran after them.
 My feet hit the earth as if I were awake and in my mortal body.
 Realizing this, I grunted before leaping off of the ground to fly after them, increasing my speed greatly.